EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

-You can abuse it however, in a development environment, and get Proxmox to run inside of another Virtual Machine host ([Qemu KVM + libvirt](https://wiki.archlinux.org/title/QEMU)), running in your own user environment on an existing Linux laptop/workstation.
+You can abuse it however, in a development environment, and get Proxmox to run inside of another Virtual Machine host ([Qemu KVM + libvirt](https://wiki.archlinux.org/title/QEMU)), running in your own user environment, on an existing Linux laptop/workstation.

-So, if you have a laptop, with a lot of free RAM and CPU, you can create a virtual machine (libvirt), install Proxmox inside that VM, use Proxmox to create several nested virtual machines (VMs running inside VMs), and install K3s worker nodes on those nested VMs.
+So, if you have a laptop, with a lot of free RAM and CPU, you can create a virtual machine (libvirt), install Proxmox inside that VM, use Proxmox to create several nested virtual machines, and install K3s worker nodes on those nested VMs.
+(K3s VMs on Proxmox VM on Libvirt Host.)

 This will also serve as a general introduction for installing and configuring Proxmox, even for non-virtual environments, it is the same.